 Chocolate Walnut Brownies with Cocoa Powder

-These brownies are SO fudgy, and they're filled with crunchy chopped walnut pieces and chocolate chunks.
+These brownies with walnuts are SO fudgy, and they're filled with crunchy chopped walnut pieces and chocolate chunks.
 They're a simplified version of my triple chocolate brownies recipe, with all the gooey, fudgy, chocolateyness you love about those brownies but in a more traditional, easy recipe!

 How do you make walnut brownies from scratch?